RuiyuHuang50/vGHC-Booth-Checker/README.md

 1. Download the repository
 2. run node checkRequestMeeting.js
 3. Star the repository because I will be updating it regularly and to support me <3

+#Note:
+Enable cookies so you do not need to repeatedly log in :)

+## All the best!